muety/website-watcher/README.md

 ```

-### Telegram Middleman Bot (`middleman`)
+### Webhook2Telegram (`webhook2telegram`)
-This adapter will send an push notification via [Telegram](https://telegram.org) using the [Middleman Bot](https://github.com/n1try/telegram-middleman-bot).
+This adapter will send an push notification via [Telegram](https://telegram.org) using [Webhook2Telegram](https://github.com/muety/webhook2telegram).
 You have to register for the bot first to get an token.
-To do so, send a message to [@MiddlemanBot](https://t.me/@MiddlemanBot).
+To do so, send a message to [@MiddlemanBot](https://t.me/@MiddlemanBot) (Webhook2Telegram was formerly called MiddlemanBot).

 #### Options
 ```
   -r RECIPIENT_TOKEN            – Recipient token (required)
-  -s SENDER                     – Sender name --middleman_url MIDDLEMAN_URL – URL of the Telegram Middleman bot instance
+  -s SENDER                     – Sender name --webhook_url WEBHOOK_URL     – URL of the Webhook2Telegram bot instance
 ```

 ### Gotify (`gotify`)